RaspAP/theme-test/docs/quick-start.md

 It is strongly recommended that you change these default credentials in RaspAP's Authentication and Hotspot > Security panels.

-Your AP's basic settings and many advanced options may now be modified by RaspAP.
+Your AP's <a href="https://docs.raspap.com/features-core/ap-basics/">basic settings</a> and many <a href="https://docs.raspap.com/features-core/ap-basics/#advanced-options">advanced options</a> may now be modified by RaspAP.

 ## Supported Distributions
 RaspAP was originally made for Raspberry Pi OS, but now also installs on the following Debian-based distros.